patrickridd/scriptbuilder-ios/Pods/Target Support Files/Pods-ScriptStarter/Pods-ScriptStarter-acknowledgements.markdown

 OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+## mopub-ios-sdk

+The MoPub SDK License can be found at http://www.mopub.com/legal/sdk-license-agreement/

 ## nanopb

 Copyright (c) 2011 Petteri Aimonen <jpa at nanopb.mail.kapsi.fi>